Chr157i4n/TMC2209_Raspberry_Pi/README.md

 You can read more about this in the datasheet from Trinamic.

-Because the TMC2209 use one shared pin for transmit and receive in the UART communication line, the Raspberry Pi also receives what it sends, Well, the Pi receive 8 bits from itself and 4 bit from the driver.
+Because the TMC2209 use one shared pin for transmit and receive in the UART communication line, the Raspberry Pi also receives what it sends, Well, the Pi receives 8 bits from itself and 4 bit from the driver.
 So the Pi receives a total of 12 bits and only the last 4 needs to be used.

 the code to run the stepper motor is based on the code of the AccelStepper Libary from Mike McCauley:
 https://github.com/adafruit/AccelStepper